David Lean: The Lawbreakers and The Long Arm

+A Passage to India

 Lean then embarked on a project he had pursued since 1960, a film adaptation of A Passage to India (1984), from E. M. Forster's 1924 novel of colonial conflicts in British-occupied India.
 Entirely shot on location in the sub-continent, this became his last completed film.
 He rejected a draft by Santha Rama Rau, responsible for the stage adaptation and Forster's preferred screenwriter, and wrote the script himself.
 In addition, Lean also edited the film with the result that his three roles in the production (writer, editor, director) were given equal status in the credits.

 Lean recruited long-time collaborators for the cast and crew, including Maurice Jarre (who won another Academy Award for the score), Alec Guinness in his sixth and final role for Lean, as an eccentric Hindu Brahmin, and John Box, the production designer for Dr. Zhivago.
 Reversing the critical response to Ryan's Daughter, the film opened to universally enthusiastic reviews; the film was nominated for eleven Academy Awards and Lean himself nominated for three Academy Awards in directing, editing, and writing.
 His female star, in the complex role of a confused young British woman who falsely accuses an Indian man of attempted rape, gained Australian actress Judy Davis her first Academy nomination.
 Peggy Ashcroft, as the sensitive Mrs. Moore, won the Oscar for best supporting actress, making her, at 77, the oldest actress to win that award.
 According to Roger Ebert, it is "one of the greatest screen adaptations I have ever seen".

+Empire of the Sun

-He was signed on to direct a Warner Bros.-backed adaptation of J. G. Ballard's autobiographical novel Empire of the Sun after director Harold Becker left the project.
+He was signed on to direct a Warner Bros.–backed adaptation of J. G. Ballard's autobiographical novel Empire of the Sun after director Harold Becker left the project.
 Steven Spielberg was brought on board as a producer for Lean, but later assumed the role of director when Lean dropped out of the project; Spielberg was drawn to the idea of making the film due to his long-time admiration for Lean and his films.
 Empire of the Sun was released in 1987.